Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 The P-3 Visa category requires the following:

-• Affidavits or letters from experts regarding the authentic cultural uniqueness of the performance.
+• Affidavits or expert letters regarding the authentic cultural uniqueness of the performance.
 Or,

-• Other documentation that the performance is culturally unique, such as material published in newspapers and trade journals.
+• Other documentation that the performance is culturally unique, i.e., material published in newspapers and trade journals.
 And,

 • Evidence that each performance will be culturally unique.